ALM-Rangers/Guidance/src/DevOps/manage-database-upgrades.md

 ## Solutions

 Based on the considerations we covered, let's look at some of the solutions you can consider to automate the deployment of your database.

+- Data-Tier Applications
+- Custom approaches
+	- Manually generate scripts	14
+	- Version databases and script differences
+	- Build different versions of databases and script differences
+	- Use Red Gate data tools

+### Data-Tier Applications

+A data-tier application (DAC) is a logical database management entity that defines all the artifacts contained in the database.
+For example: tables, views, stored procedures and login objects.
+You use a portable package (DACPAC) to deploy schema changes, or a @ (BACPAC) to deploy schema and data changes.
+(For more information, read [data-tier applications](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications).)

+### Custom approaches
+@

+#### Manually generate scripts
+@

+#### Version databases and s@cript differences
+@

+#### Build different versions of databases and script differences
+@

+#### Use Red Gate data tools
 @

 ##Reference information